ShanukaGimhan/ShanukaGimhan/README.md

 - 👋 Hi, I’m Shanuka Gimhan
 - 👀 I’m interested in Software Engineering / Cyber Security industry
-- 🌱 I’m currently learning Latest Progamming Frameworks and Internet Security
+- 🌱 I’m currently learning Latest Progamming Frameworks and Internet Security Technology
 - 💞️ I’m looking to collaborate on Software Development Industry or Cyber Security Industry to learn new Technology
-- 📫 How to reach me
+- 📫 How to reach me,
 Email - shanukagimhan375@gmail.com
 Linkedin - www.linkedin.com/in/shanukagimhan15408a212
 <!---